magicAyyub/ReCoDE-Solving-Combinatorial-Problems-using-Reinforcement-Learning/README.md

 ### Academic 📚

-- Intermediate familiarity with Python is recommended; basic knowledge of Python can suffice
+- Basic familiarity with Python & basic programming skills is required to solve the exercises notebooks
+- Some math background in the basics of set theory and probability theory is helpful but not required

 ### System 💻